UK GDPR lawful bases are the foundation for any lawful processing of personal data, and getting them right is essential for compliance.

 Consent

-This is where the data subject has freely given, specific, informed and unambiguous indication of their wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+This is where the data subject has freely given, specific, informed and unambiguous indication of their wishes, by which they, by a statement or an explicit affirmative action, signify agreement to the processing of personal data relating to them.

-Often, organisation’s believe this to be the easiest lawful basis to rely on, as it doesn’t require much thought and it’s very easy to obtain.
+Often, organisations believe this is the easiest lawful basis to rely on, as it doesn’t require much thought and is very easy to obtain.
 This could not be further from the truth.
 In fact, consent is one of the most complex lawful bases to rely on.
-Many employers, unfortunately, historically have relied on consent, but failed to consider the imbalance of the relationship between an employer and an employee.
-In 2019, the Greek Data Protection Authority (GDPA) (the Supervisory Authority of Greece; equivalent to the ICO) fined PwC €150,000 after it wrongly used consent for processing its’ employee’s personal data.
-The GDPA took heed from the Article 29 Working Party Guidelines on consent which states “…given the dependency that results from the employer/employee relationship, it is unlikely that the data subject is able to deny his/her employer consent to data processing without experiencing the fear or real risk of detrimental effects as a result of a refusal.
-It is unlikely that an employee would be able to respond freely to a request for consent from his/her employer to, for example, activate monitoring systems such as camera observation in a workplace, or to fill out assessment forms, without feeling any pressure to consent…”
+Unfortunately, many employers have historically relied on consent while failing to consider the imbalance in the relationship between an employer and an employee.
+In 2019, the Greek Data Protection Authority (GDPA) (the Supervisory Authority of Greece; equivalent to the ICO) fined PwC €150,000 for unlawfully using consent to process its employees’ personal data.
+The GDPA took heed from the Article 29 Working Party Guidelines on consent, which states “…given the dependency that results from the employer/employee relationship, it is unlikely that the data subject can deny their employer consent to data processing without experiencing the fear or real risk of detrimental effects as a result of a refusal.
+It is unlikely that an employee would be able to respond freely to a request for consent from their employer to, for example, activate monitoring systems such as camera observation in a workplace, or to fill out assessment forms, without feeling any pressure to consent…”

 A good example of using consent as a lawful basis would be where the Talent function of your organisation wishes to retain a candidate’s personal data in case of future suitable job opportunities, when there is no offer of employment.
-This is where consent should be sought and re-confirmed after a certain period of time has lapsed.
-If later, that particular candidate wishes, they could request their personal data to be deleted from the database, thus, withdrawing consent.
+This is where consent should be sought and reconfirmed after a specified period has elapsed.
+If, later, that particular candidate wishes, they may request that their personal data be deleted from the database, thereby withdrawing consent.

-If you rely on consent, it’s also essential to keep proper records, as stipulated by Article 7(1); “…where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of his or her personal data…”
+If you rely on consent, it’s also essential to keep proper records, as stipulated by Article 7(1); “…where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of their personal data…”

 Performance of contract

-This is where the processing is necessary for performance of a contract to which the data subject is part or in order to take steps at the request of the data subject, prior to entering into a contract.
+This is where processing is necessary for the performance of a contract to which the data subject is a party, or for taking steps at the request of the data subject before entering into a contract.

-The following are examples where performance of contract may be an appropriate lawful basis:
+The following are examples where the performance of a contract may be an appropriate lawful basis:

-- an insurance company processing personal data to prepare a quotation
+- An insurance company is processing personal data to prepare a quotation

-The ICO guidance provides the following as examples where performance of contract would not be an appropriate lawful basis;
+The ICO guidance provides the following as examples where the performance of a contract would not be an appropriate lawful basis;

-The European Data Protection Board (EDPB) has issued guidelines on the processing of personal data under the lawful basis of performance of contract, although this is in the context of the provision of online services to data subjects.
+The European Data Protection Board (EDPB) has issued guidelines on the processing of personal data under the lawful basis of performance of a contract.
+However, this is in the context of the provision of online services to data subjects.

 Legitimate interest

-this is where processing is necessary for the purpose of the legitimate interests pursued by the controller or a third party except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
+This is where processing is necessary for the controller's or a third party's legitimate interests, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject that require the protection of personal data.

-Legitimate interests is probably the most flexible lawful basis.
+Legitimate interests are probably the most flexible lawful basis.
 The ICO guidance states that, should an organisation rely on legitimate interests, the controller must satisfy the three-part test:

 In essence, if your organisation wishes to rely on legitimate interests as a lawful basis, you can use the three-part test (Found here on the ICO's website, Legitimate Interests Assessment) to assess whether it applies.
 An LIA is a soft risk assessment that helps to ensure your processing is lawful.

-One example of where your organisation may be able to rely on legitimate interest is, if you installed CCTV to protect your premises, or for prevention and detection of crime.
-It’s necessary to conduct an LIA as it can become exasperating if processing under this lawful basis had to stop due to you not initially considering whether the processing activity could potentially override the data subjects rights and freedoms (it may also be necessary to conduct a data protection impact assessment (DPIA) for this type of processing activity).
-More information on the privacy implications of CCTV along with answers to many other common questions can be found in our FAQ guide to data protection.
+One example of where your organisation may rely on legitimate interest is if you installed CCTV to protect your premises or to prevent and detect crime.
+It’s necessary to conduct an LIA as it can become exasperating if processing under this lawful basis has to stop due to you not initially considering whether the processing activity could potentially override the data subjects' rights and freedoms (it may also be necessary to conduct a data protection impact assessment (DPIA) for this type of processing activity).

 You should note that legitimate interest may not be suitable where it’s likely that individuals would object to the data processing under this lawful basis.